TeamLab Borderless in Photos

 TeamLab Borderless was the world’s first museum dedicated to digital art.
 It’s not the typical type with fixed exhibits.
 This one is full of brilliant, colorful displays in constant motion.
-Once you see it, you can understand why the Instagrammer and smartphone generation love it.
+Once you experience it, you can understand why the Instagrammer and smartphone generation love it.

 Technologically, it’s incredible.
 The 10,000 square meter space uses projectors and over 500 computers to create a unique experience.
 I doubt you could find it elsewhere.
 And it is something you can only see once because every few minutes, the art changes.
 It’s a feast for the eyes.